shoaibsajid1/nayatel/docs/nwatch.md

 - On CRM, click **Nwatch**
 - Note the IP of the cameras and open them
-> You might need to use Internet Explorer for this
+> You might need to use Internet Explorer for this or [ie tab plugin](https://chrome.google.com/webstore/detail/ie-tab/hehijbfgiekmjfkfjpbkbammjbdenadd)
 - Enter:
     - username: admin
     - password: Ntl*ntlnumberhere*